Remembering 9/11

 1. We need to learn God’s Word.

 God’s word tells us what is true, and what things are right to do.
-When we read and study the Bible, God uses it to make us more like our Savior, Jesus Christ.
+When we read and study the Bible God uses it to make us more like our Savior, Jesus Christ.
 We should read our Bibles every day.
-On Sundays, we need to pay close attention during the sermons and lessons at Church.
-We should listen carefully when we do our Bible study times together as a family.
+On Sundays we need to pay close attention during the sermons and lessons at Church.
+We should listen carefully when we do our Bible study times together as a family and with other believers.

 2. We need to talk with God in Prayer.